CIBC-Internal/python/Doc/library/dis.rst

 .. opcode:: SETUP_EXCEPT (delta)

    Pushes a try block from a try-except clause onto the block stack. *delta* points to the first except block.

 .. opcode:: SETUP_FINALLY (delta)

    Pushes a try block from a try-except clause onto the block stack. *delta* points to the finally block.

-.. opcode:: STORE_MAP

-   Store a key and value pair in a dictionary.
-Pops the key and value while leaving the dictionary on the stack.

 .. opcode:: LOAD_FAST (var_num)